 Should an applicant not fulfil this criterion, the application will be denied.
-It is thus important that persons keep the good character requirement in mind in preparation of the British Citizenship application.
+It is thus important that persons keep the good character requirement in mind in preparation for the British Citizenship application.

-The Home Office requires a person to answer all questions during the application process, honestly and in full.
-It is also expected from the applicant to inform the Home Office of any significant event.
-This may include a criminal conviction or pending prosecution, or anything that might impact on the good character assessment.
+The Home Office requires a person to answer all questions during the application process honestly and in full.
+The applicant also has to inform the Home Office of any significant event.
+This may include a criminal conviction pending prosecution or anything that might impact the good character requirement.

 Grounds for not considering a person to be of Good Character